 Negotiate for more perks and benefits

-Many salary packages can be substantially increased by inclusion of benefits and perks such as medical and dental coverage, wellness days, paid vacations, certification reimbursements, gym or health club membership and other.
+Many salary packages can be substantially increased by the inclusion of benefits and perks such as medical and dental coverage, wellness days, paid vacations, certification reimbursements, gym or health club membership, and others.

-Some companies can agree to provide the extra value through stock options, stock grants and profit sharing methods.
+Some companies can agree to provide extra value through stock options, stock grants, and profit-sharing methods.
 Then there are various relocation benefits that can alone supercharge your final offer.

 Don’t play it cool all the time

-Some people will advise you to play it cool in job search or not appear too eager.
+Some people will advise you to play it cool in a job search or not appear too eager.
 Who would want to look “desperate”?
 This could be one of the most popular misconceptions that appear quite logical as well.
-However, in job search people hire enthusiasm over cool.
+However, in job search, people hire enthusiasm over cool.

-The fact that the employer knows that you are really eager to fill in the position can also make him increase the offer in lieu of attracting and retaining such enthusiastic candidate.
+The fact that the employer knows that you are really eager to fill in the position can also make him increase the offer in lieu of attracting and retaining such enthusiastic candidates.

-Emotions often play a much understated part in getting hired and getting paid well.
+Emotions often play an understated part in getting hired and getting paid well.
 If you are naturally enthusiastic about something then there is no harm in showing it.